 We all want to maximize our productivity and achieve goals.
 But each day is often a white-knuckle grind and the struggle of self-discipline is exhausting.

 But there is a better way — editing your personal narrative.

 Pastor and professor at Houston Baptist University, Russell Minick says, “The Story we operate from is the single most powerful factor in character development, not willpower.”

 Your personal narrative is the story that shapes your view of the world and directs your behaviors.
-Your ability to exercise self-discipline and willpower is dependent upon the script you’re telling yourself.
+Your ability to exercise willpower is dependent upon the script you’re telling yourself.

 A study by Timothy Wilson, professor of psychology at the University of Virginia, took a group of college freshmen who struggled academically and felt intellectually inadequate.
-They were split into two groups; the intervention group were informed that it’s common for students to struggle in their freshmen year but improve as they adjust to college life.
+They were split into two groups; the intervention group were told that it’s common for students to struggle as freshmen but improve as they adjust to college life.
 They also watched videos of upper-class students reinforcing this message.